 Program includes the Irrigation Management Grants.
 The government is also providing grants of up to AUD 20,000 (GST exclusive) to assist Murray-Darling Basin irrigators to implement water management strategies.
 Grants are available to help irrigators undertake a range of approved activities that address reduced water allocations and improve on-farm practices to maximise production from the water that is available.
 The Murray-Darling Basin (MDB) Irrigation Management Grants program provides grants of up to AUD 20,000 (GST exclusive) to eligible MDB irrigators to undertake a range of activities that respond to reduced water allocations and improve on-farm practices to maximise the productive use of available water.
 The program is available until 30 June 2009.
 Applicants are required to demonstrate they meet the definition of a 'farmer' for Exceptional Circumstances (EC) Relief Payment purposes.
 Applicants must also meet the off-farm assets test that applies to the EC Interest Rate Subsidy at the time of application.
-The grant is available to applicants who have an irrigation business must have existed on 25 September 2007.
+The grant is available to applicants who have an irrigation business within the MDB or draw water from the MDB as their sole source of irrigation water.
+The irrigation business must have existed on 25 September 2007.
 The grant is available to irrigators who are not Australian citizens or permanent residents.